Tackling racism at work: How to spot it and stop it

 This refers to when someone is actively singled out due to their race.
 An (admittedly illegal) example would be if a business had a policy against hiring employees with a certain heritage or background.
 Though it doesn’t just apply to policy, but also general behaviour.
 So, an agency sending a business a white employee to fit with their ‘traditional attitude’ would still be direct discrimination, despite not resulting from specific policies.

 This is definitely the easiest form of racism to spot.
-You don’t need us to tell you that, aside from being blatantly illegal, using slurs or being otherwise aggressive, intimidating or rude to someone because of their race is beyond vile.
+You don’t need us to tell you that using slurs or being otherwise aggressive, intimidating or rude to someone because of their race is beyond vile.
 Not to mention blatantly illegal.
 But, if direct discrimination and abuse were the only layers to bigotry, then tackling racism at work would be much simpler.

 Sometimes, workplace rules and policies can have an unequal effect on the employees they apply to.
 Policies that unfairly affect people from different cultures or ethnic backgrounds can sow resentment and drive those employees away.
 A common example would be the dress codes in some businesses.
 These dress codes often have specific requirements.
 For example, things like hairstyle, often singling out styles that are natural for Black employees, forcing them to adopt ‘whiter’ hairstyles to fit in.

 You know what they say about assuming: It makes a racist out of you and me.
 Or something like that.
 Assumptions and stereotypes may seem harmless when you’re not on the receiving end.
 But, when you’re constantly put into the same series of boxes by everyone around you, it can wear away at a person’s self-image and mental wellbeing.
 For instance, you might think you're being considerate by excluding a Middle Eastern colleague from after-work pub trips because you assume they don’t drink.